SoftwareGuy/NodeListServer/README.md

 ## Using NodeListServer with Unity

 It's pretty easy to use NodeListServer with Unity.
 You can use UnityWebRequest or another library (ie. Best HTTP Pro) to fetch the server lists and issue add/remove commands.
 As long as you can decode JSON it returns for the server list, you should be smooth sailing.

+Important: **DO NOT** auto-assume that POST functions will be successful. **Always check the HTTP status code before doing anything with the returned response**.
+- You will get HTTP Code 200 with a "OK" response from NodeListServer on success.
+- Anything not 200 will be NodeListServer denying your request (you'll most likely get HTTP Code 400, Bad Request).

-Here's some generic serializable classes that you can use to translate the JSON into something more usable:
+As a bonus, here's some generic serializable classes that you can use to translate the JSON into something more usable:

 ```csharp